Sunday December 16

 The dining room.

-A bedroom with a heater by the window and a Chamber Pot by the
+A bedroom with a heater by the window and a Chamber Pot by the bed.

 Nancy and Dave in the kitchen.

 Nancy and Patrick in front of the refridgerator.
-The thing next to the
+The thing next to the fridge is a manual

 vacuum cleaner.
-Pull up on the handle
+Pull up on the handle to suck.

 A pass through cupboard to put the dishes back in the dining room.